multiverseweb/Dataverse/README.md

   ```
   npm install
   ```
-- Then, install the Prettier extension in order to format the code consistently accross all devices.
+- Then, install the Prettier extension (`Prettier - Code Formatter`) in order to format the code consistently accross all devices.

   <img src="./Documentation/images/prettier.PNG" width="600px">